I experienced a silent placental abruption when I was 33 weeks pregnant with my daughter.

 I spoke with both the on-call OBGYN on the unit and another advice nurse.
 After another detailed discussion about my symptoms I was again instructed to stay home.
 “Please do not come to the hospital,” the doctor stated clearly.
 “There is nothing we can do for you.”

 I tried to explain the best I could that I was extremely weak and short of breath when walking more then 20 feet.
-I was afebrile, but I had never felt more sick in my life.
+I didn’t have a fever, but I had never felt more sick in my life.
 They told me I just had the flu and needed to “ride it out.”

 So I laid in my bed and cried for 30 minutes because every inch of my body was hurting so much that I could barely stand it anymore.
 I had a hard time catching my breath.